aristanetworks/terraform-provider-cloudeos/docs/resources/cloudeos_router_status.md

 # cloudeos_router_status

-cloudeos_router_status sends information about the deployed CloudEOS router to CVaaS.
+The `cloudeos_router_status` resource sends information about the deployed CloudEOS router to CVaaS.

 ## Example Usage